Antenatal and Postnatal Care

 Please come to the surgery if possible.
 We have disabled access and we are able to isolate those patients who may be contagious.

-The doctors will visit anyone who is genuinely unable to get to the surgery, but please ring before 10.00am.
+The doctors will visit anyone who is elderly, housebound or under palliative care, but please ring before 10.00am.
 When requesting a visit please give the name, address, and if possible, telephone number of the patient.
 A brief description of the symptoms will enable the doctor to give each case the correct priority.

 Outside Surgery Hours